 People who have been getting these drugs from physicians or pill mills for non-medical reasons like addiction shouldn’t be abandoned, either.
 According to McAuley, who's on a committee advising the Scottish government, that country's authorities have considered having physicians prescribe genuine Valium to people with addictions who are now at risk from the street version; American policymakers should consider doing the same.
 At the very least, no one should be simply cut off from benzodiazepines and left in potentially fatal withdrawal.

-We now know as clearly as ever that cutting medical sources in the age of globalized supply chains can feed street markets and more dangerous, potent, and difficult-to-intercept products.
-We can put a dent in those markets by supplying treatment, including—for those who don’t yet want abstinence—maintenance on the drugs they are already taking.
+We now know as clearly as ever that cutting medical sources in the age of globalised supply chains can feed street markets and more dangerous, potent, and difficult-to-intercept products.
+We can put a dent in those markets by supplying treatment, including – for those who don’t yet want abstinence – maintenance on the drugs they are already taking.

 America has a chance to get it right with benzos.
-We should take it.
+It should be taken.

 Follow Maia Szalavitz on Twitter.